 - The content and methodology related to mathematics, science, reading, social studies, and the arts;

 - The application and integration of knowledge and skills through fieldwork and through the development of curriculum and learning materials.

 Students who wish to complete a Certificate of Advanced Graduate Study work in collaboration with their academic advisor to develop an individualized program of study.
-In order to complete the program, you must file a formal application for a departmental comprehensive examination with the department chair and faculty advisor.
-The examination must be completed successfully.
+CAGS candidates must successfully complete a comprehensive examination as a part of the CAGS degree.
+Students must file a formal application for the examination with the Program Director and faculty advisor.

 Early Childhood Learning Laboratory (ECLL)